cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Insecure Attachment and Childhood Sexual Abuse**: Stalker and Davies (1995) found that insecure attachment status, notably preoccupied attachment, predicts which survivors of childhood sexual abuse are more likely to have unresolved status with respect to the abuse.

 **Conclusion**: The intergenerational nature of attachment-related trauma necessitates clinical importance to provide treatment addressing both the individual's traumatic experiences and symptomology as well as decreasing caregivers' frightened/frightening behaviors and increasing sensitivity and attunement-focused behaviors.
-Every individual, regardless of their attachment classification and severity, can establish earned secure attachment.

 ### ATTACHMENT AND DISSOCIATIVE DISORDERS

-**Attachment and Dissociative Disorders**

 * Nilsson, Holmqvist, and Jonson (2011) studied the relationship between attachment style and dissociative symptoms.
 * Used a modified version of the Experiences in Close Relationships scale (ECR).
-* Two dimensions of attachment: avoidance and anxiety.
+* **Two dimensions of attachment**: avoidance and anxiety.
-* Modifications: subjects endorsed items based on closest relationship and were asked about whom they were thinking about when answering.
+* **Modifications**: subjects endorsed items based on closest relationship and were asked about whom they were thinking about when answering.

 **Findings from Nilsson et al. (2011) study**: